 4. Prep to meal prep

-With longer days at school, you’ll have limited time to get dinner on the table before it’s time for bed.
-Start collecting a list of your family’s favorite quick recipes and slow cooker meals, and maybe even create a meal prep calendar to keep nutritious food flowing.
+Once classes resume, you’ll have limited time to get breakfast on the table before it’s time to head out the door.
+However, you still want them to be properly nourished for the long day ahead.
+Start collecting a list of your family’s favorite quick recipes and easy school lunches, and maybe even create a meal prep calendar to keep nutritious food flowing.
+You can also prep their school lunches the night before to take that added stress off of your mornings.